Omenia/robotframework-testdataserverlibrary/README.md

     {"username":"user2", "password":"password2", "email":"user2@nowhere.com"}
     {"username":"user3", "password":"password3", "email":"user3@nowhere.com"}

-OR add testdata using existing keyword
+OR add testdata using existing keyword:

     Add Dataset

 Note: "Add Dataset" keyword is not yet parametrized, but it has static dataset for testing and development purposes!